- How is ovarian cancer treated?

 Targeted therapy is a newer type of cancer treatment that uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
 These therapies attack the cancer cells' inner workings − the programming that makes them different from normal, healthy cells.
 Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

-The targeted therapy drug that has been studied the most in ovarian cancer is bevacizumab (Avastin®).
-This drug helps block the signal that cancer cells send out to cause new blood vessels to form to nourish new tumors.
-In studies, bevacizumab has been shown to shrink or slow the growth of advanced ovarian cancers.
+In studies, bevacizumab has been shown to shrink or slow the growth of advanced epithelial ovarian cancers.
 Trials to see if bevacizumab works even better when given along with chemotherapy have shown good results in terms of shrinking (or stopping the growth of) tumors.
 But it doesn’t seem to help women live longer.
-Also, there have been problems with patients developing holes in the bowel wall (perforations) during treatment.
-Although this complication is rare, it can be fatal.